 Often referred to by fishermen as chicken of the sea, tuna is a saltwater fish that has a firm meat texture.
 The most outstanding feature of tuna is in its red meat, which can be eaten raw as sushi or sashimi in Japanese culture.

-Tuna provides a great array of nutrients like iron, vitamin B6, potassium, selenium, and iodine.
+Tuna provides a great array of nutrients like iron, vitamins, potassium, selenium, and omega-3 (11).
 Don’t be intimidated if you’re not used to raw tuna because sashimi is perfectly safe to enjoy.

 The most iconic dish of every Thanksgiving, turkey is a type of poultry native to North America.
 On average, a turkey will be 3 to 4 times heavier than a chicken, which makes it a very big bird to handle.

 In terms of nutritional values, turkey meat has similar benefits and characteristics to chicken.
-Turkey is often intertwined with chicken meat to create various textures to the dish.
+Turkey is often intertwined with chicken meat to create various textures for the dish.

 Tripe is the stomach of farm-raised animals.
-Although it’s not common to see tripe in European cuisine, it is a very popular choice for Asian countries.
+Although it’s not common to see tripe in European cuisine, it is a very popular choice in Asian countries.

 Because the inner structure of the tripe looks similar to a beehive, it’s good at soaking up sauce or can be marinated for hours to intensify the flavor.
 If you’re familiar with liver, then you will most likely love tripe because it has the same flavor and chewy texture.